Honestpuck/python-workshop/slides.md

 	print(i.find('id').text, i.find('name').text)
 ```
 <div class="notes">
-Now we have a more complex requests call.
+Now we have a more complex requests call. requests doesn't handle XML internally so
+we use another module, Elementree.
 </div>

 ### PUT and POST With Requests